galaxyproject/training-material/topics/computational-chemistry/tutorials/htmd-analysis/tutorial.md

 {: .hands_on}

-## RMSD analysis
+## RMSD analysis - protein

-RMSD is a standard measure of structural distance between coordinate sets.
-The RMSD of the Cα atoms of the protein backbone is calculated.
+RMSD is a standard measure of structural distance between coordinate sets that measures the average distance between a group of atoms.
+The RMSD of the Cα atoms of the protein backbone is calculated here is and is a measire of how much the protein has changed between different time points in the trajectory.

 > ### {% icon hands_on %} Hands-on: Task description
 >